Photographers: Here’s What Your LinkedIn Profile Should Look Like

 Being active reminds your connections about you (everytime you post they will get a notification), and proves once again that you’re truly passionate about what you do.

-Have a creative project in mind involving a specific person, but don’t know how to reach him/her?
+Have a creative project in mind involving a specific person, but don’t know how to reach them?
 Need to contact a chief editor of a certain photography magazine?
 Looking to offer your portraiture services to a big brand?
 Sending an email is always an option, but unfortunately not a very effective one.
 People (and spam algorithms) tend to ignore messages from people they don’t know.
 That’s where LinkedIn steps in: it’s a powerful search engine that allows you to find the professionals you’re looking for.
 What’s even better, LinkedIn will suggest if someone from your contacts (and their contacts) can make the needed introduction.

 The search is based on industry related keywords – yet another reason to include the correct ones in your own profile, exactly like you would do for your photography website.